Ciaran1981/Sfm/README.rst

 - Processes dense cloud using either the PIMs or Malt-based algorithms, ortho-mosaic, point-cloud and georefs everything

-**MaltBatch.py**

-- This processes data in tiles/chunks using the Malt algorithm, where GPU support is optional

-- It is internal to gridproc

-**PimsBatch.py**

-- This processes data in tiles/chunks using the PIMs algorithm

-- this script is an internal option in DronePIMs.sh

 **orthomosaic.sh**

 - Orthomosaic the output of any of the above including the batch scripts

-**MntBatch.py**

-- This processes data in tiles/chunks using the PIMs2MNT algorithm

-With a big dataset - I have found the Ortho generation fills up the HD with 1000s of images.
-Hence, this tiles the ortho generation, assuming you have already globbaly processed the data with PIMs algorithm, and potentially the DSM with PIMs2MNT (without the ortho option).

-**MSpec.py**

-- This calculates surface reflectance and aligns the offset band imagery for the MicaSense RedEdge and is to be used prior to the usual processing

-- Outputs can be either single-band or stacked depending on preference

-**MStack.py**

-- This uses functionality borrowed from my lib geospatial_learn to stack the 3-band results of processing Micasense red-edge imagery.
-- As MicMac only supports 3-band images, the most efficient solution I currently have is to dense match RGB and RReNir sperately then merge results (more efficient solution to follow!)

-**MicMac-LocalChantierDescripteur.xml**
-- This is a local descriptor of the camera in the C-Astral Bramor - alter the params for your own camera

-The folder ContrastEnhanceChant includes parameters to high pass imagery internally prior to key points (SIFT)

-It does not permanently alter the images - but this is possible (look up MicMac docs)

 Use
 ~~~~~~~~~~~~~~~~~